 Due to an old pop-culture dispute of ages past, there’s a common misconception that Gretsch and Bigsby don’t vibe with jazz.
 Big names like Sal Salvador, Rune Gustafsson, and Cal Collins beg to differ.
 They all played Gretsch guitars.
 Even Ted Greene played with a Bigsby at times.

 While not very well-known, this Chinese brand has made several adaptations of vintage classics.
-The LH-350 has a hand-carved solid spruce top on a maple box with a V-profile mahogany neck.
+The Loar LH-309 has a hand-carved solid spruce top on a maple box with a V-profile mahogany neck.

 Now that you know about the 10 best jazz guitars, the next step is to choose your ideal one.
-In case you don’t know which type you want, let’s recap the key insights about each.
-Solid bodies are more straightforward and easy to use, and they work best for modern jazz.
-Hollow bodies have a bigger, more retro sound, but they’re bulky.
-Semi-hollows are a middle ground in every regard, but closer to hollow bodies.
+In case you don’t know which type you want, let’s recap the key insights about each:

-If you want what the icons of the mid-1900s played, the Epiphone Dot Studio and Hagström Viking are wise choices.
-For an even more vintage style, you’ll want the Washburn J600 or The Loar LH-350.
+- If you want what the icons of the mid-1900s played, the Hagström Viking is a wise choice.
+For an even more vintage style, you’ll want the The Loar LH-309.

-That concludes my list of the best jazz guitars.
-I hope you found a favorite.
-Now, jazz sounds best through a tube amplifier.
-If you don’t have one, this list will help you find a suitable amplifier.
 If you’re looking to achieve a contemporary jazz sound, you’ll want a good effect pedal or two.
 I have compiled lists of the best guitar pedals of each category.
-You can read them here.